jomifepe/userscripts/instagram-source-opener/README.md

 ### Features

+-  Visualising the full size, original image or video of:
--  Opening the source of a post on the post feed, page or profile pop-up (single image/video or carousel)
+   -  **Posts** - On the feed, post page or quick view (single image/video or carousel)
--  Opening the source of a story (image or video)
+   -  **Stories**
--  <sup>(1)</sup> Visualising full size profile pictures, even on private and not followed pages
+   -  <sup>(1)</sup> **Profile pictures** - Even on private and not followed pages (requires login)
-   -  This is now achieved using the developer options, see more below
+      -  This is now achieved using the script's <u>developer options</u>, see more below
--  Saving a picture directly from the post with a right-click
+-  Saving a post directly from the context menu (right-click)
+   -  _Note: This is just convenience and it doesn't save the full size version_
--  Other features:
+-  <u>Other features</u>:
--  Key bindings to open the source
--  Ability to customise how to open (redirect and new tab with or without focus)
--  Posts show the full timestamp
+   -  Posts show the full timestamp instead of a relative and more generic time

-#### Developer options

-Options available on the script's settings menu (shown in the images below)

--  Session ID
-   -  The session id determines your current login and it's used to get full size profile pictures using the instagram API.
-Without this, you will get low-res profile pictures.
-See <u>how to get your session id</u> on the **images below** and <u>News/Difficulties</u> for a detailed explanation.
+   -  Ability to customise your experience (key binding, default actions, ... see more settings below)

 ### Key bindings